The Digital Millennium Copyright Act makes it difficult to host pirated content on servers in the U.S. So, what do pirates do? Move overseas.

 File a Domestic Suit and Serve the Foreign Party

-After starting the suit, you will need to prepare rogatory letters or a Model Letter of Request using the specifications outline in the Hague Evidence Convention.
+Once filed, you’ll need to prepare rogatory letters or a Model Letter of Request using the specifications outline in the Hague Evidence Convention.

 Suing in the Dutch Court System